 Still, some within the Navajo Nation justice system are questioning whether law school should be required, or at least recommended, for all lawyers working in the tribe's courts.

 While tribally licensed attorneys are readily available, some argue that because many of them did not go to law school, they will not be in demand for these cases.
-Those who did go to law school will be in high
+Those who did go to law school will be in high demand, and will be inundated with more cases than they can handle.

 "We're already seriously understaffed," said Kathy Bowman, director of the Navajo Nation Office of the Public Defender.